Barry I. Graubard, Ph.D.

 |Address:||NCI Shady GroveRoom 7E140|

 Dr. Graubard received a Ph.D. in mathematics from the University of Maryland in 1991.
 He began his career as a mathematical statistician at the National Center for Health Statistics in 1977, and held research positions at the Alcohol Drug Abuse and Mental Health Administration and the National Institute of Child Health and Human Development.
 Dr. Graubard joined the NCI in 1990.
-He received the American Statistical Association and Biometric Society Snedecor Award for Applied Statistical Research in 1990, and he is a Fellow of the American Statistical Association.
+He received the American Statistical Association and Biometric Society Snedecor Award for Applied Statistical Research in 1990, and he is a Fellow of the American Statistical Association and of the Statistics Section of the American Association for the Advancement of Science.